nemesisdb/nemesisdb/docs/docs/home/install/package.md

 ./nemesisdb --config=default.jsonc
 ```

-This starts the server with sessions disabled, persistance disabled and the WebSocket API listening on `127.0.0.1:1987`.
+This starts the server with persistance disabled and the WebSocket API listening on `127.0.0.1:1987`.